snozza/noderover/README.md

-Node Rover - Makers Academy Final Project
+Node Rover
 ========================

 ## Node Rover

 ### Introduction

-Node Rover is a group final project from Makers Academy.
+Node Rover is a final project from Makers Academy.
 The original task was to build some form of robot that could be controlled wirelessely.
-Our team decided to make a robot based on the Mars rover (4 engines with continuous tracks).
-We decided that we would buidl it from scratch, and control it via a Node.js server.
+It was decided to make a robot based on the Mars rover (4 motors with continuous tracks).
+The rover was built from scratch, and is controlled via a Node.js server.
 The goal was to have a mobile first web app which could control several aspects of the rover (motor movement, claw, camera pan tilt bracket) over wifi.

 ### Languages/Platforms/Tools